 I have a thing for everyday loveliness.
-When I was little and my mom baked batches of bread, I’d coyly request a slice while it was still warm from the oven…but only from the prettiest loaf.
+When I was little and my mom baked batches of bread, I’d coyly request a slice while it was still warm from the oven…and always from the loftiest loaf.
 In high school, I opted for cross country’s winding gravel roads rather than track’s monotonous cinder loop.
-When I was a New Yorker, I took my time and strolled through Central Park every chance I could rather than take the subway.
-And when, on rare occasion, I took the train home, I’d hop off a stop earlier than I ought, lugging my groceries several extra blocks just so I could emerge amid a cobblestone square with trees and blooms and not the usual sidewalk chaos.
+As a New Yorker, I took my time walking through Central Park every chance I could rather than taking the subway.
+And when, on rare occasion, I took the train home, I’d hop off a stop earlier than I ought, lugging my groceries several extra blocks just so I could emerge amid a cobblestone square with trees rather than the usual sidewalk squalor.

-It only seems natural that I’d be drawn to recipes with a little character.
-Those far-and-few-between ones that play loose and easy with language, that exude playfulness, that dance to their own rhythm of style and grammar, that are imbued with a touch of the writer’s personality.
+It only seems fitting that I’d be drawn to recipes with a little character.
+Those far-and-few-between recipes that play loose and easy with language, that dance to their own rhythm of style and grammar, that are imbued with a touch of the writer’s personality.

-It’s not that I can’t appreciate the practicality of bullet-pointed recipes in severely succinct how-to language that lets nothing, or should I say everything, to the imagination.
-It’s like the shortest way home from the subway: tremendously efficient.
-I understand that.
-But that approach bores the heck out of me.
-And often leaves me bereft of important information and descriptions.
-So indistinguishable are these uninspired instructions that even copyright law renders them immune from legal protection.
-Only when the voice of the author is inextricably interjected into the prose does a recipe transcend into the realm of copyright-legit art.
+It’s not that I can’t appreciate the practicality of bullet-pointed recipes in severely succinct language that lets pretty much everything fall to the imagination.
+I understand.
+It’s tremendously efficient.
+Like the shortest way home from the subway.
+But that approach, quite frankly, bores me.
+And often leaves me bereft of subtle nuances that could make my understanding of the recipe more complete.
+So rote are the minimalist recipes with uninspired instructions that even copyright law renders them outside of legal protection, deeming them indistinguishable from one another.
+It’s only when a writer inextricably interjects her or himself into the instructions, rendering instructions into prose, does a recipe transcend into the realm of copyright-legit art.